 FPF Education and Innovation Foundation

-The Foundation endeavors to educate the public about issues relating to data privacy.
+The FPF Education and Innovation Foundation, a 501(c)(3), endeavors to educate the public about issues relating to data privacy.
 Through research, publications, educational meetings, and other related activities the Foundation advances responsible data practices and brings together leaders from industry academia, law, and advocacy groups.
 Using its research, the Foundation educates the public on the importance of data privacy, new and developing issues in data privacy, and responsible data practices to best protect the public’s interest.
-The Foundation supports key FPF activities, such as:
+Led by a Board of Directors, the Foundation supports key FPF activities, such as:

 - Best Practices for Consumer Wearables and Wellness Apps and Devices